-In response to high-tech company departures from the UK, the previous government announced an initiative in 2009 called the 'Patent Box'.
+In an effort to make the UK a more attractive base for innovative businesses, the government introduced an initiative several years ago called the 'Patent Box'.
 Here are answers to some questions you might have.

 1. What is Patent Box?